nfherrin/OpenFSAM/README.md

 ## Simulated Annealing for the Traveling Salesman Problem
 ---

-An example of usage of this utility for a combinatorial problem is given in `examples/traveling_sales_general/` in which simulated annealing is used to optimize a traveling salesman problem.
+An example of usage of this module for a combinatorial problem is given in `examples/traveling_sales_general/` in which simulated annealing is used to optimize a traveling salesman problem.
 The simulated annealing object is defined in `globals.f90` as
 ```
   TYPE(sa_comb_type) :: ts_simanneal